nael94/FasterJS/readme.md

     },
   });
 ```
 > The formula of `registerMethods()` is an object list with key-value pairs.
-The key is the name of the method, and value is the `function` to trigger.
+The key is the route path preceded with `/`, and value is the `function` to trigger.

 > The parameter `FasterCore` represents an object contains:
 > { ___view___: FasterJs.view(selector), ___goTo___: FasterJs.goTo(route), ___route___: { ... }, ___currentRoute___: '...' }